akvasan2/MonteCarloPathwaySearch/MostLikelyPathway/README.md

 	data: input data

-	Top and bottom z-values for algorithm.
+	Top and bottom z-values to apply Dijkstra's algorithm.
 Be careful that this is different than from grid in step 1.
 Will determine ending and starting z-values of Most likely path.

-	step sizes used to build transition matrix.  can be different from in previous step. z_step
+	Step sizes used to build transition matrix. z_step
         inc_step
         az_step

-	Will output pathway files for each cluster
+	Final output:  most likely pathway for each cluster